Difference Between Curry Powder VS Garam Masala With Images

 But many people do, due to lack of a suitable alternative or they simply may be unaware of the subtle yet big difference between the two.

-The closest substitute for curry powder will be a mix of turmeric, coriander powder and cumin powder while for Garam masala powder it will be cardamon, cloves and cinnamon.
+The closest substitute for curry powder will be a mix of turmeric, coriander powder and cumin powder.

-Your Local Indian store or ethnic store will surely have these.
+Your local Indian store or ethnic store will surely have both the spices.

 Other than the traditional stores you can also order them online.
 Here is a list of few online store options for you: